energise your body

 • Increase in positive thoughts

-• Increased body awareness
+• Increased body and self awareness

 • Increased self acceptance